enthdegree/cicada/README.md

 	- `fsk/waveform.py` Python defining the audio waveform and its modulation
 	- `fsk/demodulate.py` Python demodulator for recordings
 - `imprint/tests/` Tests used for waveform development

+---

+[1]: That is, we trust BLS short signatures aren't broken, that the imprinter's private key is secure and that the imprinter's transcript is faithful.